ibm-cloud-docs/BlockStorage/ordering-snapshots.md

 {: caption="Table 1 - This table shows the available snapshot space in increments for different volume capacities." caption-side="bottom"}

-## Ordering Snapshot space in the UI
+## Ordering Snapshot space in the console
 {: #ordersnapshotUI}
 {: ui}